BuIlDaLiBlE/BetterHI3Launcher/README.md

-# BetterHI3Launcher
+# Better HI3 Launcher
 A much better Honkai Impact 3rd launcher.
 Here are the key points:
 * No need to install, everything's in one executable
 * Supports all game clients (Global, SEA, CN, TW/HK/MO and KR), can switch between them freely
+* Uses parallel downloading mechanism: Instead of downloading the game as one continuous stream of data it is now divided to several chunks, which dramatically speeds up the download process
 * Has mirror support so you have more download sources to choose from
 * Automatically updates itself, so you're always getting the latest and greatest!
 * Has lots of useful features, such as:
-  * Downloading game cache (fixes the "stuck on updating settings" problem)
+  * Downloading game cache (fixes the problems that occur during "Updating settings")
-  * Fixing the notoriously broken subtitles
+  * Fixing broken subtitles
-  * Repairing game files (only bad files will be downloaded!)
+  * Repairing game files (only the required files will be downloaded!)
   * Moving the game
   * Setting custom resolution, custom FPS, resetting download type (to reselect assets download option)
   * Customizable background (supports still images, GIFs, and even videos!)